azure-bk-solutions/python-projects/AIRouter/README.md

 # AIRouter

 **AIRouter** is a Python-based project that leverages BERT for intelligent routing, classification, and performance benchmarking.
-It includes Jupyter notebooks and Python scripts to train models, classify text complexity, and measure inference latency—ideal for building routing logic or fallback systems using NLP.
+It includes Jupyter notebooks and Python scripts to train models, classify text complexity, and measure inference latency—ideal for building routing logic or fallback systems using NLP. **[Refer to this blog post for more information - CloudAIApp.dev](https://cloudaiapp.dev/building-a-cost-efficient-ai-query-router-from-fuzzy-logic-to-quantized-bert/).**

 ---